 - The Queen’s Center for International Business Education & Research (CIBER) provides opportunities for research collaboration between students and faculty members.

-The Smith School offers both full-time and part-time programs, as well as executive education.
+The Smith School offers both full-time and part-time programs, as well as one of the cheapest online executive MBA programs.
 Both the Smith School and Queen’s University are accredited by AACSB International – The Association to Advance Collegiate Schools of Business.

 6. Dalhousie University

 Dalhousie University’s MASM program is a great option for students looking for an affordable online MBA.
 Located in Halifax, Nova Scotia, this two-year program offers both on-campus and online courses, with the opportunity to study abroad in Europe or Asia during the second year.